muchai-mercy/typescript-workshop/README.md

 ##### Schema-less DBs/ No-SQL

-When using firebase/Mongo where your schemas are fluid, you can use TS to enforce types to your DB.
+When using firebase/Mongo where your schemas are fluid, you can use TS to enforce types to your DB on the codebase level.

 #### Easy Onboarding